myrazma/2022_Masterthesis_Code/README.md

 for more updates of this submodule.

 # Running the UniPELT and PELT methods
-This code is using the submodule for the slightly modified UniPELT implementation, orignially implemented by Mao et. al.

-Make sure that the submodule is at the newest commit, by updating the submodule.
+This code is using the submodule for the slightly modified UniPELT implementation, orignially implemented by Mao et. al., 2022.
+To use the [unipelt_model.py](unipelt_model.py) model, make sure that the submodule is at the newest commit, by [updating the submodule](Submodules).

 TODO: Parameter und Leanring rate settings beschreiben